 Step 1.
 Visit siteground.com

 This is the SiteGround.com homepage.
-Click on the ‘Get Started’ button underneath WordPress Hosting.
+Click on the ‘Start a Site’ button if you just want a basic website.

 Step 2.
 Choose Your Hosting Plan